mavryk-network/mavryk-reward-distributor/docs/rundocker.rst

   ::

-    docker build -t trdo/tezos-reward-distributor .
+    docker build -t trdo/mavryk-reward-distributor .

-2. Alternatively, you can pull directly the official tezos-reward-distributor Docker image:
+2. Alternatively, you can pull directly the official mavryk-reward-distributor Docker image:

   ::

-    docker pull trdo/tezos-reward-distributor
+    docker pull trdo/mavryk-reward-distributor

 3. Run the container:

   ::

-      docker run --network=host -v $(pwd)/pymnt:/app/pymnt:z trdo/tezos-reward-distributor --base_directory /app/pymnt <ARGS>
+      docker run --network=host -v $(pwd)/pymnt:/app/pymnt:z trdo/mavryk-reward-distributor --base_directory /app/pymnt <ARGS>

-<ARGS> are the other arguments that you would normally pass to the TRD program.
+<ARGS> are the other arguments that you would normally pass to the MRD program.

-In a microservice environment, omit `--network=host`, instead, specify the signer service using the `--signer_endpoint` and the Tezos node service using the `--node_endpoint` arguments to TRD.
+In a microservice environment, omit `--network=host`, instead, specify the signer service using the `--signer_endpoint` and the Mavryk node service using the `--node_endpoint` arguments to MRD.